Sclerotherapy – Vein Treatment

 What can I do to prevent varicose veins from coming back after a treatment?

 Varicose veins are a chronic illness and are subject to recurrence.
 At Healthy Skin Centre, we use the most current methods to effectively treat visible veins and try to prevent future veins from appearing.
 In addition, there are several steps that you can take in order to prevent recurrence.

 - Compression stockings are highly recommended.Gone are the days of ugly compression stockings.
 They now come in a variety of colors and styles from Truly Transparent to Ribbed Stockings, which look like pantyhose or dress socks respectively.
 Use them when your legs ache, for long trips and for prolonged walking or standing.
 Dr. Nasseri will prescribe the correct compression strength for you and then you will have the opportunity to meet with our certified fitter.
 Compression stockings increase the effectiveness of treatment by 50% and help to prevent recurrences.

 - Wear comfortable shoes with no more than a 1 – 2 inch heel.

 - Exercise regularly.
 Avoid standing for long periods and if you do, flex your muscles and sit or lie down and put your legs up when you get the chance.

 - Don’t wear girdles or knee-highs.
 They compress the veins and prevent the flow of blood back to the heart.

 - Don’t cross your legs.
 We all cross our legs, and unfortunately, this also impedes the flow of blood back up and ultimately leads to spider veins.

 How do I get more information?

-Please call our medspa at any time to book in for your free consultation.
+Please call our medspa at any time to book in for your consultation.
 We have brochures, patient education literature, articles and many other resources we’d be happy to share with you.